Teddy34/gatsby-blog/blog/2019-07-26/index.md

 ![XKCD is it worth the time](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)

 Does that mean that you have to suffer and parse those 10.000 strings by hand?
 Of course not!
 Sometimes I just have 10 minutes before an impromptu meeting.
 Let's do one-shot programming.
-If only we had a great environment where we can make one shot automation of those pesky repetitive tasks.
+If only we had a great environment where we can make one shot automation of those pesky repetitive tasks...
+It turns out that most browsers implement a really good programming environment!

 ### The browser is my favorite IDE

-It turns out that most browsers implement a really good programming environment.
 You have at your disposal a JavaScript CLI, the ability to save snippets of code, debuggers, multiple terminals and if you're lucky internet provides you an incredible ecosystem.
 The average salesman laptop already contains everything that you need.

 So let's open the console and start by the first step: putting our input data into a variable and then let's hack things